 Historically, Pepperdine University LMFT graduates have been very successful in acquiring licensure in other states.
 MACLP program administrators will be glad to assist those who desire to seek out-of-state licensure.
-Due to the fact that we are only beginning to provide curriculum satisfying LPCC educational requirements, we have limited familiarity regarding other states' recognition of Pepperdine's curriculum for LPCCs.

 To find out about out-of-state requirements for licensure or certification, contact the appropriate state licensing board for the requirements to practice at the master's level.
 It is important to find out about licensure requirements in another state in which you are interested in as early as possible so that we can assist you in determining if our curriculum will meet this other state's requirements or if there are additional experiences you must complete.
 While we will do our best to aid you in the process, please remember that or program is, first and foremost, designed to meet the LMFT and LPCC licensure requirements in California.
 Ultimately, if you wish to become licensed in another state, it is your responsibility to ensure that you meet the qualifications to be licensed in that state.
 CAMFT and AAMFT list the various state regulatory agency contact information on their websites.
 Although you will need to complete the required forms on your own, we will do our best to help you in your efforts.